 Fingerprint readers are one of the perks of modern smartphones.
-You no longer have to type in a PIN number or password.
+You no longer have to worry if you forget your Apple password or your phone's unlock code.
 Your fingertip is your ticket into your iPhone.
 But the technology isn’t without its frustrations.

 Apple’s fingerprint system is called Touch ID and you can use it to unlock your phone or authorize certain purchases through Apple Pay.
-Apple first introduced Touch ID with the iPhone 5S and it’s still a feature on the latest iPhone 8.
+Apple first introduced Touch ID with the iPhone 5S and it’s still a feature on the iPhone 8, although the X series eliminated it in place of facial recognition.
 At its best, you simply touch your finger to the home button on your iPhone and it will unlock.
 But what happens when it isn’t working well?

 If you’re having some reliability issues with your Touch ID, then check out these tips that can help you get it to work right.